-In an old, brick-walled gym flooded with morning sunlight, dozens of women sporting colorful workout clothes were breaking a sweat in Miguel Murillo’s Latin dance class.
+In an old, brick-walled gym flooded with morning sunlight, dozens of women sporting colorful workout clothes broke into a sweat at the Harold Colbert Jones Memorial Community Center in Chicago Heights.

 Following their instructor’s lead, the women danced the Salsa, Mambo and Cha-Cha, mixed with Zumba and other hip-hop moves, as drum beats pulsed through the speaker system.

 For more than 100 years, the Harold Colbert Jones Memorial Community Center, a United Way of Metro Chicago community partner, has opened its doors as a one-stop-shop for community resources and programs.
 With our support, they’re building a stronger neighborhood and responding to residents’ varying needs.

 In past years, families in the area began asking for programs to help them get healthy.
 Nearly 30 percent of Chicago residents are obese and children in Chicago have higher overweight and obesity prevalence rates than children across the U.S. in the same age groups.

 In response, the Center began offering the free dance classes three days a week.
 It’s been spicing up the lives of residents ever since.

 “We’ve been bringing a lot of friends and passing along the information.
 If they want, they can be healthy and it’s free,” Cecilia Sotelo, who drives 30 minutes from her home in Harvey to participate in the class.
 “Money doesn’t have to stop you from being healthy.”